Phone : +256 781 451 207

 4. Avoiding flying drones in military and government facilities

-Using drone during a gorilla safari in Rwanda
+Using drone for gorilla trekking in Rwanda

 Note: One can be arrested by security Agencies in Rwanda and have their equipment confiscated if found with a drone illegally.
 You don’t want to be found with an illegal drone near a border post, airport, government building, political institution or prison.